FAITH-BASED GOVERNANCE & DISPUTE RESOLUTION CONFERENCE

 When the Sh..candal Hits the Fan: Risk, Reputation and Relationship Management

-A panel of ‘clients’ and ‘advisers’ will consider a ‘super-scenario’ where everything that could go wrong, has gone wrong.
-Issues to be covered including rebuilding trust, managing risk and developing strategies to address past failures.
+A panel of ‘clients’ and ‘advisers’ considered a ‘super-scenario’ where everything that could go wrong, has gone wrong.
+Issues covered included rebuilding trust, managing risk and developing strategies to address past failures.

-Masterclasses will be held after the conference on Thursday, 7 December.
+Masterclasses were held after the conference on Thursday, 7 December.